|

 Now that Kor was clutching Onimex, the fractal wave modulation was

-biological, anywhere in the Universe, could do this... unless Kor
+biological, anywhere in the Universe, could attach themselves to

 wasn't biological?
 That thought was even scarier!